wp-plugins/easy-facebook-feed/readme.txt

 Get your facebook posts on your Wordpress website in a easy way.
 Features in Easy Facebook feed include:

 *   Responsive layout.
+*	Uses the colors of your theme
 *   Displays shared links, video's, status updates and photo's.
-*   You can adjust the number of posts.
+*   Adjustable number of posts.
 *	Easy to use.

 == Installation ==